demirantay/notebook/compsci/web-frontend/javascript/api-4.md

 # An approach for using third-party APIs

-- Below we'll take you through an exercise to show you how to use the NYTimes API, which also provides a more general set of steps to follow that you can use as an approach for working with new APIs.
-Because most of the new APIs are generated following the RESTFul methodolgy.
+- General steps to follow on third party modern apis:

-### Find the documentation
+  - Find the documentation

-- When you want to use a third party API, it is essential to find out where the documentation is, so you can find out what features the API has, how you use them, etc

-### Get a developer key
+  - Get a developer key

-### Connect the API to your app
+  - Connect the API to your app

-### Requesting data from the API
+  - Requesting data from the API

-### Displaying the data
+  - Displaying the data